 Rucandio, S.A. controls directly 56.53% of the share capital of Timón, S.A.

+Names of the Related Persons or Entities

 ASGARD INVERSIONES, SLU

 TIMON, S.A.

 Timón, S.A. directly controls 100% of Asgard Inversiones, S.L.U.